 The ongoing war in Gaza has effectively brought the two-state solution to an end, with Israeli leaders openly opposing any prospect of a free Palestinian state.

-Sahmoud said that while countries continue to call for the two-state solution, they must also work to dismantle Israel and continue the campaign of boycotting institutions that support the Zionist regime.
+Sahmoud said that while countries continue to call for the two-state solution, they must also work to dismantle Israel's apartheid system and continue the campaign of boycotting institutions, taking a leaf from the collapse of the apartheid regime in South Africa following decades of global boycott.

 Prominent Malaysian thinker Chandra Muzaffar said that the priority now is not the shape of a future state, be it a single entity or two coexisting states.